cloudfoundry/uptimer/README.md

 The `tcp_domain` and `available_port` values
 are not required
 _unless_ you elect to run the `app_syslog_availability` test.

+The `isolation_segment` value is not required _unless_ you wish to run uptimer against apps pushed to an isolation segment.

 Uptimer by default pushes two instances of an app for its uptime measurements,